christianangon/Showcase-Blog/README.md

 ## About

-This Blog webpage is an open source library of free Vuetify themes and components.
+This Blog webpage is build with Vuetify and Vue.
 Both desktop and mobile responsive.

 ## Usage